theKashey/ts-referent/README.md

   - `internal` per kind configuration property will remove kind from the `public` interface, thus separating private sources(tests) with the "real" ones(source)
     - there is no way to _reference_ internal kind from the workspace, only `isolatedInDirectory` one
+    - `isolatedInDirectory` are "private by default", but can became public via `internal=false` setting

 ## See also